 Automatic Stay is a term related to the process of bankruptcy filing.
-As the word suggests, it protects the debtor from the creditors and this gives time to the former to reorganize its debts and financial affairs.
-Or, we can say it prevent the creditors from taking certain actions against the debtors for the debt he or she owes before filing for bankruptcy.
+As the word suggests, it protects the debtor from the creditors, giving the former time to reorganize its debts and financial affairs.
+Or, we can say it prevents the creditors from taking certain actions against the debtors for the debt they owe before filing for bankruptcy.

-Specifically, this provision prevents creditors’ from continuing with any legal action, filing a new lawsuit against the debtor, and taking over the debtor’s property.
+Specifically, this provision prevents creditors from continuing with any legal action, filing a new lawsuit against the debtor, and taking over the debtor’s property.
 The automatic stay temporarily ends the collection proceedings, but the EMI s and interest continue to accrue.
-A point to note is that this provision doesn’t apply to criminal cases, or to some specific family law or governmental investigation.
+Note that this provision doesn’t apply to criminal cases or to some specific family law or governmental investigation.

 Automatic Stay provisions are enumerated under Section 362 of the United States Bankruptcy Code.
 This section covers persons, as well as companies.
 The provisions of this section are applicable to all sorts of filings and chapters under the Code.
 However, it doesn’t give protection to the non-debtor entities, like guarantors, codefendants, corporate officers, and more.

 Protections Under Automatic Stay in Bankruptcy

 Automatic Stay in Bankruptcy protects the debtors from the following action of the creditors: